We have a new exciting city tour. Our hop on/hop off feature is currently not available. Read our tour updates & safety information.

 Arrive at the White House Visitor Center at least 15 minutes before your scheduled tour.
 All guests 18 and older must present a valid government-issued photo ID, such as a driver’s license, a military ID card or a U.S. passport.
 Foreign nationals must show their passports.
 You can bring a compact camera for still photographs, an umbrella without a metal tip and medical devices like epinephrine auto-injectors, wheelchairs and electric scooters.
 Cells phones are allowed, but should be silenced while inside the White House.

 While still photos are allowed, flash photography, video recordings, live streaming and texting are prohibited.
 Other prohibited items include weapons of all types and sizes as well as tablet computers and bags of any kind, including purses, diaper bags and backpacks.
 Strollers, food, liquids and tobacco products are also on the list of banned items.
 The nearest public restrooms are in the White House Visitor Center.
-Parking is limited near the White House so it is recommended that visitors use the Metro or the Old Town Trolley as transportation to and from the landmark.
+Parking is limited near the White House so it is recommended that visitors use the Metro as transportation to and from the landmark.

 St. John’s Episcopal Church is a historic Greek Revival-style edifice designed by Benjamin Latrobe.
 Situated across Lafayette Square from the White House, it features 27 artistic memorial stained glass windows.
 Nicknamed the “Church of the Presidents,” every chief executive has attended at least one event here since President James Madison.